-AB 1482 Passed the Assembly on Setember 11 and is expected to be signed by Governor Newsom.
+AB 1482 Passed the Assembly on Setember 11 and was signed by Governor Newsom.

 How It Works:

 - Fill out your information on the form on this page.